This documentation covers Poweradmin 4.0.x, 4.1.x, and 4.2.x. Some sections are still being expanded.

 You can query logs directly from the database:

--- Recent changes
+-- Recent user events

-SELECT * FROM log_changes
+SELECT * FROM log_users

 ORDER BY created_at DESC